corinapb/News-S.A./README.md

 Users can mark articles as favorites by clicking on the "Favorite" button.
 Users can load more news articles by clicking on the "Load More" button.

+# Next Steps
+Implement favorite button functionality using Context API instead of Local Storage.
+Update the page automatically whenever a user marks an article as favorite or unfavorite.
+Introduce additional filters to render news articles in various formats.